 Our vision is that whether students choose among modern, classical or visual languages, their learning experiences will equip them to communicate in the target language and demonstrate intercultural understanding.
-The following research-based core practices for language learning (American Council on the Teaching of Foreign Languages) frame instruction and assessment to achieve such vision.
+The following research-based guiding principles for language learning (American Council on the Teaching of Foreign Languages) frame instruction and assessment to achieve such vision.

-- Teach grammar as a concept and use in context
+- Teach grammar as a concept in context

 Lewisville ISD offers World Languages for middle school and high school students.
 In middle school, students may begin taking Spanish for high school credit.
 In high school, students may choose a classical language (Latin) or modern language (Spanish, French, German, American Sign Language, and Japanese*).